 Is a moth alone enough for you to be superstitious and think that seeing them represents death?
 Old folklore and superstitions have associated moths with all sorts of different things and one of them is death.

 Moths are the silent but deadly messengers of transformation.
 They represent death in a spiritual sense, which can be seen as an inevitable reminder to let go and move on with life – just like how moths themselves must die so their children may survive!
 And that has relevance for us humans too: sometimes our deep internal shifts cause pieces of ourselves (consciousness)to end while others begin; they’re also one way we transform from one thing into another or even start over completely without any memories stored before this point.

 Moth’s lifecycle is similar to that of a butterfly, where they start out as caterpillars and form cocoons in order to turn into colored winged insects (read more about the caterpillar symbolism).
 The only difference between moths and butterflies has something to do with how the transformation happens: while some spiritualists see metamorphosis occurring on your journey towards enlightenment (I feel like this happened earlier than expected), others believe it occurs more through subconscious parts such as memory or emotional trauma-related feelings rather than consciously thinking about what you’re going through so far away from home.

 Moths and butterflies can be seen as symbols of rebirth since they fly towards the light to emerge from what seems like a death-like state.
 They also represent change coming into your life: moths are attracted by lights, so seeing them outside your window or around lamps is said to indicate that you’re experiencing something new in some way (or at least it’s about time).

 On a spiritual level, this simply means not being paralyzed by fear but instead embracing what comes next.
-Moth symbolism reminds us that we needn’t cling onto what once was because what lies ahead may well be even more beautiful than what came before…if only we open our eyes for transformation!
+Moth symbolism reminds us that we needn’t cling to what once was because what lies ahead may well be even more beautiful than what came before…if only we open our eyes to transformation!